 2. Under the subscriber’s first name field, click "+ Add a new field"

 3. Enter your new custom field’s name & value

 After clicking "+ Add a new field", you'll see two text boxes: one for field name, and one for field value.

 Field name: What you are naming (or labelling) this field, such as "Last Name".
 This name is also internal for your reference, unless you choose to add it to your forms.

 Field value: What information should be saved in this field for this subscriber, such as their actual last name.
 If you don't have specific information to add to this individual subscriber, you can leave the field value blank.

 When you’re done, click the red ‘Update Subscriber’ button to save your changes.

-As a result, our Forms are also not intended to be used as contact forms.
-If that’s the type of form functionality that you’re looking for, we’d recommend checking out our Integrations page to find a suitable 3rd party form builder that integrates with ConvertKit, instead of using one of our Forms directly.
+As a result, our forms are not intended to be used as contact forms.
+If you need a contact form, we’d recommend checking out our Integrations page to find a suitable 3rd party form builder that integrates with ConvertKit, instead of using one of our forms directly.

 All custom field data is stored as plain text.